cgservices/cg_clicktale/README.md

     rails g cg_clicktale:install <project_id> (<ratio> <params>)

-Project ID is the ClickTale project id, for example '100000'.
+**Project ID** is the ClickTale project id, for example '100000'.
 This argument is mandatory.

-Ratio is the visitor recording ratio, for example '0.1' for recording 1/10th of all visitors.
+**Ratio** is the visitor recording ratio, for example '0.1' for recording 1/10th of all visitors.
 This defaults to '1' if omitted.

-Params are optional parameters, for example 'www02'.
+**Params** are optional parameters, for example 'www02'.
 This defaults to 'www02' if omitted.

-The generator adds 2 files to your Rails application; *clicktale.yml* in the config folder and *clicktale.rb* in the config/initializers folder.
+The generator adds the *clicktale* folder to your public folder and adds two files to your Rails application; *clicktale.yml* in the config folder and *clicktale.rb* in the config/initializers folder.

 #### config/clicktale.yml
 This config file contains the configuration of ClickTale.
 It contains the project id, ratio and params and enables you to turn ClickTale on and off in the different Rails environments.